marruiart/marruiart/README.md

 # Hi there 👋

-I am a junior frontend programmer with experience in several programming languages and technologies.
-I have developed projects using JavaScript, Java, PHP, and C, I have worked as well with both SQL and non-relational databases such as MongoDB.
-In addition to my programming skills, I also have experience in web design using HTML and CSS, in addition to creating websites with WordPress.
-I have also used virtualization tools such as Docker, Virtualbox, AWS, and VMWare.
-I have used frameworks such as Angular, Lumen, among other tools like Postman, JSP, Bootstrap, Material.io, Figma, etc.

-I am a passionate longlife learner and I am always looking to improve my programming and design skills.
-As a result, I have taken various courses in digital marketing, Python, Git/GitHub, testing, and other related fields.
-I love teamworking and I am a very collaborative person, always willing to share knowledge and learn from others.
-These interests led me to enroll at 42 Málaga, where I am currently a student.
+I work as a developer at a Málaga-based startup where we use cutting-edge technologies built on AWS infrastructure (Lambdas in Python, DynamoDB, API Gateway, among others) and develop cross-platform applications using Angular.
+While I primarily work with Python and TypeScript/JavaScript, I'm also comfortable programming in languages like Java, Kotlin, PHP, and SQL.
+I also have strong skills in web design with HTML and CSS.
+In addition, I have knowledge of C language and experience with technologies such as Android, React, and Laravel.

 If you find my profile interesting, please feel free to check out my projects on [GitHub](https://github.com/marruiart?tab=repositories) or visit my [LinkedIn](https://linkedin.com/in/marruiart) profile.